-When it’s time to sell your USA home, there can be some confusion when determining the value.
+When it’s time to sell your Stockton home, there can be some confusion when determining the value.
 If you REALLY want to know what it is worth, you can pay to have an appraisal done.
 An agent should be able to provide you with detailed CMA reports, letting you know what is going on in your neighborhood.
 Knowing the differences in these home values can set you set your ideal asking price!

 Market Value by Definition:

 According to Fannie Mae, “Market value is the most probable price that a property should bring in a competitive and open market under all conditions requisite to a fair sale, the buyer and seller, each acting prudently, knowledgeably and assuming the price is not affected by undue stimulus.”

 Basically, this is the amount you can expect to get if you keep your house on the market for a few months provided everything goes smoothly and you have potential buyers coming to see your home on a regular basis.